 The idea of grief is universal; it is a part of life in so many ways.
-We can feel a sense of loss and grief over many things at various times of our life journeys.
-Grief that every one of us will experience is the loss of someone we love, such as a parent, sibling, partner, or a friend, who will pass on.
+We can feel a sense of loss and grief over many things at various times in our life journeys.
+Grief that every one of us will experience is the loss of someone we love, such as a parent, sibling, partner, or friend, who will pass on.
 Other times, we may face grief when we lose our pet, who is a family member.
 Other times, grief may show up in a less conventional way, in that no one has passed away, but they are no longer part of your life.
 When you experience a break-up, job loss, or a house loss (for example, after a devastating fire), you will experience grief and loss.

 The first three stages are about self-protection.
 Denying that anything is wrong is a way of avoiding the truth of a situation; this insulates against shock and the full magnitude of the experience.
 Anger, often worn as a shield for fear or sadness, can feel powerful and empowering but take a devastating toll on your physical and mental health.
 Bargaining is another form of denial, hoping that if you promise the “right thing,” your situation will improve.
 Depression sets in as the truth of the situation begin to take hold, especially once the denial and bargaining have passed, you begin to realize that they’re not working, or anger has become too exhausting to maintain.
 Depression can feel like sleeplessness or needing to sleep all day.
 It can coexist with anxiety or create a feeling of numbness.
 Acceptance (coming to terms with the fact that you will survive the situation, even if you wish it could have been different) can feel miles away.